Falmouth-Games-Academy/comp140-gam160-game/README.md

 ### Mechanics
 * Fast-paced movement: The player is constantly on edge.
 You move forward with great speed while navigating left, right, up and down, strategising your next move against your enemy.

-* Environmental hazards: Dodge and avoid your enemy's trail while using the various contraptions spread around the environment to your advantage, such as ramps, barriers, etc.
+* Environmental hazards: Dodge and avoid your enemy's (second player's) trail while using the various contraptions spread around the environment to your advantage, such as ramps, barriers, etc.

 ### Controller
-* Sphere shaped controller (almost "crystalball"-like) where the player simply has to rotate the ball to move around, which is something that also fits the game's overall theme.
+* Sphere shaped controller (almost crystal ball-like) where the player simply rotates the ball to move around, which is something that also fits the game's overall theme.
 Attached image below for clarity.

 ![Concept](https://github.com/Klumz/comp140-gam160-game/blob/master/Concept.png)